SpringRole/sv-us-docs/source/index.html.md

 }
 ```

 For a registered admin with a valid JWT, this API can be used to get the company's profile.
 This is different from the company details.
-A company's profile contains details of the company given during registration as well as the count of the employees whose profiles were verified, failed, or is pending.
+A company's profile contains details of the company given during registration as well as the count of the candidates whose profiles were verified, failed, or is pending.

 ## Get available packages